Posted on

 WebAIM’s screen reader user survey

-A clear heading structure can go a long way in helping assistive technology users navigate your web pages.
+A clear and simple heading structure can go a long way in helping all types of assistive technology users navigate your web pages.

 Watch the video below for an example of a screen reader using the heading structure to navigate a page.